 Patient selection period

 The study period will align with the availability of the data from each source.
-Patients will be considered eligible for the AS disease cohort or the non-AS comparator cohort.
 Those eligible for the AS disease cohort may be eligible to contribute follow-up time to one or more AS exposure episodes.

 This time period is used for the identification of study populations, and comparator groups if needed.
 The following details should be provided: